🚩Getting started

 pip install snowkill

-2) Create administration user in Snowflake account
+3) Create new administrator user in Snowflake

 CREATE USER ADMIN_MONITOR